 State funds can only be expended for authorized projects.
 Allowable project costs are limited to: (1) the actual cost of the works described in the project application and (2) contingency costs not to exceed 5% of the estimated eligible construction costs as bid.
-Costs which are not allowed are expenditures for repairs or for the operation and maintenance of any other component of a water supply system.
+Costs which are not allowed are expenditures for repairs or for the operation and maintenance of any other component of a wastewater and or water supply system.

-Determine whether State funds were expended only for allowable activities.
+Determine whether State funds were expended only for allowable activities for authorized projects.